how to disclose data for double-blind review and make it archived open data upon acceptance

-Zenodo also allows submissions of blinded data, but I find the process less intuitive and with a twist.
-As far as I know, the only way to make a submission double-blind compliant is to effectively publish the submission as open access [sic] and blind all details.
-Other options will either make the file not available (
+Zenodo also allows submissions of blinded data, but I find the process less intuitive, with a twist.
+As far as I know, the solitary way of making a submission compatible with double-blind review is to publish the submission as open access [sic], with all details blinded.
+Other options will either render the file inaccessible (

 Embargo access or

-Closed access options) or reveal your username in the request process (
+Closed access options) or expose your username during the request process (

 Restricted access option).

-Important: your dataset will be anonymous and double-blind compliant.
-However, the file will be publicly accessible and indexed in Zenodo.
+Important: your dataset will be anonymous and compliant with double-blind review.
+However, the file will be publicly accessible and indexed on Zenodo.

-Fill in the various details but make sure to never reveal identifying information.
-The following part differs from figshare approach: write Anonymous for the
+Enter various details, but avoid revealing identifying information.
+The following part varies from the figshare approach: enter Anonymous as the

 author first and last name.
-You are using your account for uploading the item, but the published data will show Anonymous as author and your username will not be revealed.
+Even though you’re using your account to upload the item, the published data will display Anonymous as the author, and your username won’t be exposed.

-Save and then publish the dataset.
-Use the obtained DOI to reference the dataset in your double-blind submission.
+Save and publish the dataset.
+Utilize the acquired DOI to reference the dataset in your double-blind submission.